intelligent-username/CNN/README.md

 ### VGG

 VGG (Visual Geometry Group) networks, developed by the University of Oxford, are known for their simplicity and depth.
 VGG16 and VGG19 are popular variants with 16 and 19 layers, respectively.
 They use small $3 \times 3$ convolutional filters throughout the network, which allows for deeper architectures while keeping the number of parameters manageable.
+Usually, they consist of:

+- Several consecutive 3×3 convolution + ReLU layers, that keep the same number of channels.
+- A single max-pool (2×2) at the end of the block, halving the spatial resolution.
+- The next block doubling the channel count (e.g., 32 to 64).

 ### ResNet